sumpumm/Prompt_engineering/README.md

 - The AI processes the conversation and outputs the final result.

 ### Example
-Hardcode the paramaters instead of taking inputs like:\n
+Hardcode the paramaters instead of taking inputs like:
-    role = "You are an experienced web developer with expertise in teaching HTML to beginners"\n instruction = "
+    - role = "You are an experienced web developer with expertise in teaching HTML to beginners"
+    - instruction = "
-    Write a simple HTML code example for students that demonstrates the basic structure of an HTML webpage.
+    - Write a simple HTML code example for students that demonstrates the basic structure of an HTML webpage.
 The code should include a heading, a paragraph, and a link.
-    Keep it clean, well-indented, and beginner-friendly.
+    - Keep it clean, well-indented, and beginner-friendly.
-    "\n
+    "
-    context = "The students are new to HTML and learning how to structure a webpage.
-The goal is to provide a clear, \n easy-to-understand example that introduces fundamental HTML elements.
+    - context = "The students are new to HTML and learning how to structure a webpage.
+The goal is to provide a clear, easy-to-understand example that introduces fundamental HTML elements.
-    "\n
+    "
-    example = "
+    - example = "
         The code should follow a simple structure, such as:
         Using <h1> for the main heading
         Adding a <p> for a short description